all-ride/ride-lib-queue/README.md

 A _QueueJob_ holds the queue it is in.
 When you create a job, you might not know about the available queues or their availability.
 You can use a _QueueDispatcher_ to queue the job.
-This dispatcher's goal is to select the proper queue for the job and perform the queue process.
+This dispatcher's goal is to select the proper queue for the job and perform the queueing process.

 There are 2 dispatchers provided by the library.

 ### SingleQueueDispatcher

-The _SingleQueueDispatcher_ is like the name says, simple.
+The _SingleQueueDispatcher_ is a very simple dispatcher.
 It's used when you have only one static queue.

 ### RoundRobinQueueDispatcher

 The _RoundRobinQueueDispatcher_ is initialized with a number of queues.
-When this dispatcher queues a job, it will push it to the queue with the least amount of jobs.
+When this dispatcher queues a job, it will push it to the queue with the least amount of jobs pending.

 ## QueueWorker